-The list import function allows you to inject custom information into DataFox to get the right information in front of reps or allow you to be more strategic when identifying top performing accounts.
+The list import function allows you to inject custom information into DataFox to get the right data in front of reps.
+Or, it creates more strategic options when identifying top performing accounts.

 For example, you can send over:

-- You can send over MAU (monthly active users) from MixRank or Apptopia
+- MAU (monthly active users) from MixRank or Apptopia

 - Send over Similar Web (web traffic)